YupengSu/YupengSu.github.io/_pages/about.md

 I am now actively looking for a PhD position in the field of AI/ML/IC design.
 If you are interested in my research or have any questions, please feel free to contact me at <a href='mailto:yupengsu06@gmail.com'> yupengsu06@gmail.com </a> or <a href='mailto:suyp2021@mail.sustech.edu.cn'> suyp2021@mail.sustech.edu.cn </a>.

 # 🔥 News
-- *2024.09* : &nbsp; I join HKU Ngai Wong's Lab as Student RA and collaborate with HKUST Hongxia Yang's Lab!
+- *2024.09* : &nbsp; I join HKU Ngai Wong's Lab as Student RA and collaborate with PloyU Hongxia Yang's Lab!
 - *2024.02* : &nbsp; 🎉 Our paper are accepted by DAC 2024.

 # 📝 Publications